arosenaos/arosenaos.github.io/project.md

 ## Modelling

-Here are some more details about the machine learning approach, and why this was deemed appropriate for the dataset.

 In order to predict an afternoon precipitation event from morning land-surface and atmospheric conditions, I used a RandomForestClassifier from the Python SciPy package.
 This model was deemed most appropriate for this dataset for several reasons.
 First, the target variable was labeled which required a supervised model.
 The target variable also required a classification model because predictions would either fall under the True case (existence of an APE, "1") or False case (non-existence of APE, "0").
 Finally, the RandomForestClassifier is less sensitive to outliers since it takes the average of many decision trees.
 Since the features contained outliers (as seen above in figure 2), this model could appropriately handle these inputs.

-The model might involve optimizing some quantity.
-You can include snippets of code if it is helpful to explain things.

 After creating a train/test split of 80/20, it was also deemed appropriate to also use a random oversampler function (RandomOverSampler) because it was much more common that an APE did not occur (False case) than an APE did occur (True case).
 This function resamples the training data so that the RandomForestClassifier runs on training data that is balanced in True and False cases.